-Different groups of people are involved in each stage using their own vision, terminology, metrics, and tools that makes the subject confusing when going into details.
-For example, business analysts use business terms.
-The architect community uses its own languages and tools (mostly created for documenting functionality so performance doesn't fit them well).
+For instance, business analysts use business terms.
+The architects' community uses its own languages and tools (mostly created for documenting functionality so performance doesn't fit them well).
 Developers often think about performance through the profiler view.
 The virtual user notion is central for performance testers.
-Capacity planners may use queuing theory terminology.
+Capacity planners use some mathematical terminology when they come up with queuing models.
 Production people have their own tools and metrics; and executives are more interested in high-level, aggregated metrics.
 These views are looking into the same subject - system performance - but through different lenses and quite often these views are not synchronized and differ noticeably.
 All of these views should be synchronized to allow tracing performance through all lifecycle stages and easy information exchange between stakeholders.
-Performance requirements, common to all stakeholders, are the way to glue all performance engineering activities together.
+Many existing approaches to describing performance requirements try to put these multi-dimensional and cross-dependent performance views into a set of simple flat templates designed for functional requirements.